JacobAgerbo/Multi_Omic_Rainbow_Trout/Metabolomics/data/bin/README.md

+# Pictures README
-# pictures generated from metabolomic dataset, using the explained metabolomic script.
+Pictures generated from metabolomic dataset, using the explained metabolomic script.